Can the IRS Take My Refund?

 If you owe back taxes, you most likely will not be seeing a tax refund this year.
 The IRS and your state government have the authority to apply any tax refund to an outstanding tax balance.

-Even if you set up a monthly payment plan with the IRS to resolve your back tax debt, your state or the IRS will continue to apply all tax returns toward your tax debt until your debt is paid.
+Even if you set up a monthly payment plan with the IRS to resolve your back-tax debt, your state or the IRS will continue to apply all tax returns toward your total tax debt until you pay your tax debt in full.

 2. The accuracy of your tax return is in question.